The Garden Grazer

 Jump to Recipe

-Maple balsamic dressing in a small glass jar with spoon
+A wooden spoon lifting up maple balsamic dressing from a small glass serving jar

 This dressing is delightfully tangy with rich balsamic flavor, a hint of sweetness, and bright herb flavors.
-It's one of our favorites!
+It's truly one of our favorites and I hope you enjoy it too!

-Vinegar, syrup, chia seeds, mustard, garlic, and seasoning ingredients laid out in white bowls
+Vinegar, syrup, tahini, Dijon mustard, white miso, garlic powder, and seasoning ingredients laid out on a metal tray

 Ingredients for Maple Balsamic Dressing

-For this recipe you will blend in a small high-speed blender:
+For this recipe, you'll blend in a small high-speed blender:

 • Balsamic vinegar